Lake Natoma

 Lake Natoma is a recreational lake for rowing, kayaking, and swimming; powerboats are permitted with a 5 mph "no wake" restriction.
 It is home to the Sacramento State Aquatic Center, and regularly hosts West Coast College Rowing Championships, the Pac-12 Conference rowing championships, and, every four years, the Intercollegiate Rowing Association Championships.
 The Lake Natoma Four Bridges Half Marathon is held each October at the lake.

 Lake Natoma includes the historic Black Miners Bar area in Folsom, the site of a gold rush era African-American mining camp.

 The Folsom Powerhouse State Historic Park overlooks Lake Natoma in the city of Folsom.
-It is a California State Historical site, preserving an early hydroelectric power station.
+It is a California State Historical site and a National Historic Landmark, preserving an early hydroelectric power station.

 A paved cycling and jogging trail encircles the lake along with unpaved equestrian trails.
 The Folsom South Canal Trail also begins at the lake.
 Several parking lots and boat launching ramps are located around the lake.

 History

+This was the site of many gold mining operations in the 1800s.

-In the 1950s, after the Folsom Dam was constructed as part of the Central Valley project work began on Nimbus Dam which would create Lake Natoma.
-Lake Natoma was built to manage water released from Folsom Dam.
-Lake Natoma is a reservoir that was built in conjunction with the Folsom Dam and Folsom reservoir by the Central Valley Project Authority.
-In addition to maintaining water flow the lake provides water to irrigation canals and generates hydro electric power[4].
+In the 1950s, after the Folsom Dam was constructed as part of the Central Valley Project work began on Nimbus Dam which would manage water released from Folsom Dam.
+In addition to maintaining water flow the lake provides water to irrigation canals and generates hydro electric power.
 After Lake Natoma and Folsom Lake were built, the Bureau of Reclamation was given control of operation for both reservoirs and dams.

-Mining History

-Before Natoma reservoir was created the section of the American river it now occupies was the site of many gold mining operations in the 1800s.

 Around 1956, the Bureau of Reclamation and California Department of Parks and Recreation, also known as State Parks, formed an agreement that State Parks will be responsible for recreational activities on Lake Natoma, as well as Folsom Lake.

-Recreation History

 In 1979, the general plan for the State Recreational Area at Folsom Lake, including Lake Natoma, was amended three times before it was approved.
 As part of the 1979 General Plan amendment, the Folsom Powerhouse State Historic Park became a separate unit, not a part of the Folsom Unit.

-In 2002, multiple meetings were held for public input and for interested stakeholder to plan and prepare for recreational purposes adequate enough for the growing populations.
+In 2002, multiple meetings were held for public input and for interested stakeholders to plan and prepare for recreational purposes adequate enough for the growing population.
 There was a 62% increase in population since the General Plan was accepted in 1979.